Why Does My Cat Follow Me Everywhere? [Top 5 Reasons & Prevention Tips]

 Why Does My Cat Follow Me Everywhere? - Normal vs. Abnormal Shadowing

-While a cat walking into the room you're in, rubbing against your leg, and then lounging around as you go about your business is quite normal, there is such thing as a cat that is too clingy.
+While a stray cat walking into the room you're in, rubbing against your leg, and then lounging around as you go about your business is quite normal, there is such a thing as a cat that is too clingy.
 If you're thinking, "My clingy cat follows me around constantly to the point where I can't get things done!"
 That's when there's a problem.

 Here are some signs that your cat's following is a bit excessive: